 - Puy Lentils: Puy lentils have a lovely peppery, meaty taste that makes this pate really special.
 If you can't find puy lentils, substitute for green or beluga lentils.
 Don't use red lentils, it won't be the same.

 - Brandy or Marsala wine: Added when cooking the mushrooms, a splash of brandy or wine adds a flavour that really brings out the mushroomyness of the mushrooms.
+(See substitutions section for notes on alternatives or alcohol free options)

 For the full recipe and how-to instructions for the Vegan Mushroom & Lentil Pâté, please head to the recipe card below.
 These visual prompts are here to help you with the steps and how the recipe should look as you go along.